ropensci-archive/roweb2/content/technotes/2019-12-08-precalculate-vignettes.md

   - packages
 ---

 By default, R runs all code from vignettes during `R CMD check` or when generating pkgdown sites.
-This provides some extra testing of your code and ensures that documents are reproducible.
-However, sometimes this is not what you want because the vignette can only be rendered on your local machine.
+This is useful because it provides some extra testing of your code and ensures that documents are reproducible.
+However, sometimes this is impractical because the vignette should only be rendered on your local machine.
 For example:

-  - The vignette examples requires some special local software or data
+  - The vignette examples requires some special local software or data.
-  - The code connects to a web service that requires authentication or other restricitions
+  - The code connects to a web service that requires authentication or has limits.
-  - You don't want to hammer web services for every vignette run
+  - You don't want to hammer web services for every CMD check.
-  - The vignette code takes very long to run
+  - The vignette code takes very long to execute.

 In such cases you could execute the code from vignettes locally, and ship a vignette in the package which already contains the rendered R output.